Farama-Foundation/HighwayEnv/README.md

 * Longitudinal Model: the acceleration of the vehicle is given by the Intelligent Driver Model (IDM) from [(Treiber et al, 2000)](https://arxiv.org/abs/cond-mat/0002177).
 * Lateral Model: the discrete lane change decisions are given by the MOBIL model from [(Kesting et al, 2007)](https://www.researchgate.net/publication/239439179_General_Lane-Changing_Model_MOBIL_for_Car-Following_Models).

-In the `LinearVehicle` class, the longitudinal and lateral behaviours are defined as linear weightings of several features, such as the distance and velocity difference to the leading vehicle.
+In the `LinearVehicle` class, the longitudinal and lateral behaviours are defined as linear weightings of several features, such as the distance and speed difference to the leading vehicle.

 ## The agents